Unraveling SloppyLemming’s operations across South Asia

 While Pakistan, Bangladesh, and Sri Lanka are consistent with the actor’s target scope, the occurrence of a not-insignificant amount of likely C2 traffic from Australian IP addresses may indicate an expansion of the actor’s targeting.
 Observed IP addresses were geolocated within Canberra, the Australian capital, leaving open the possibility that the targeting may be government related.

-SloppyLemming Targeting and Victimology
+SloppyLemming targeting and victimology

 Broadly, Cloudforce One observes that the overwhelming majority of credential harvesting operations conducted by SloppyLemming predominantly focus on Pakistan, with the majority of targeted organizations falling within the following categories: